Writing Center FAQs

 FAQs: Effective Writing Center

-The Effective Writing Center offers a variety of online writing services and resources to all University of Maryland Global Campus students and faculty, including those in all three divisions in the U.S., Europe, and Asia, in both The Undergraduate School and The Graduate School.
+The Effective Writing Center offers a variety of online writing services and resources to all University of Maryland Global Campus students and faculty, including those in all three divisions in the U.S., Europe, and Asia.
 The Effective Writing Center provides 24/7 one-to-one online writing advice by experienced, trained advisors to all UMGC students.
 The Effective Writing Center’s mission is to help UMGC students improve their writing by addressing a variety of writing issues, modeling excellent writing, and furnishing rationales for all comments on papers and through our various resources and services.

 There are several ways to contact the Effective Writing Center.
 Find out how by visiting meet the advisors.